 (Select the image to view a large version)

-First, Bixby takes the user’s natural language input, and using natural language training, converts that to a structured intent, which represents what the user wants to get done.
-As a developer, you provide natural language utterances to train Bixby how to understand the user and generate an intent.
+First, Bixby takes the user’s natural language request and converts that to an intent, a structured representation of what the user what wants to get done.
+As a developer, you train Bixby with natural language utterances that guide Bixby in understanding the user's initial request and generating an intent.

-Second, Bixby uses the intent and the models you write to dynamically generate a program (or plan) to be executed.
-When you model, you describe concepts (things that Bixby knows) and actions (things that Bixby can do), and the intent describes a goal (what the user wants to accomplish).
+Then, Bixby uses the intent and the models you write to dynamically generate a program, or plan, to be executed.
+Your models describe concepts (things that Bixby knows) and actions (things that Bixby can do), and the intent describes a goal (what the user wants to accomplish).
 Bixby uses your concepts and actions to write a program to reach the goal.

-Together, these components form a capsule.
-When you submit a capsule that is approved, it becomes available to all Bixby users.
+Together, your models, code, layouts, and dialog form a capsule.
+When you submit a capsule that is approved, it becomes available to all users in the Bixby Marketplace.
 You can learn how to create and test your first capsule in the Quick Start Guide.

 Ready to teach Bixby something new?
 Get started!